Checksig-inside/dgi/content/it/_posts/institute/2020-11-21-Lorem ipsum 1.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "IT Institute Lorem ipsum 1"
 date:   2020-11-21 09:07:42 +0100
+img-list: /assets/img/institute_insights/header_institute.jpg
+img-detail: /assets/img/institute_insights/header_institute.jpg
+parent-category: institute-insights
-categories: jekyll update
+categories: crypto week
+tag: derivatives
 locale: it
-uid: jekyll-update
+uid: institute-market-news1
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.